smee/dokku-infobright/README.md

 # container this will use native docker
 # links via the docker-options plugin
 # here we link it to our 'playground' app
+# This will also mount a read/writable directory '/import'
+# that can be used for csv file based data import
 # NOTE: this will restart your app
 dokku ib:link lolipop playground